Vizitest/vtdocs/Writerside/topics/training/ecp/C-I60-effect-of-more-r-values.md

-# More Equivalence Classes and Representative Values means more Test Cases
+#Adding More Equivalence Classes and Representative Values
 **Unit C-I60** / **Repo folder : C_I40_MultipleMethods**

-You may have asked yourself
+You may have asked yourself what are the consequences of adding

-- what happens if you add more and more Representative values within a single Equivalence Class
+- more and more Representative values within a single Equivalence Class
-- or what happens if you add more Equivalence Classes.
+- more Equivalence Classes.

-In theory, you should try to only add the requisite number of each.
+In theory, you should only add the right number of each.
+Not too many, and not too few.

-You configure your test based on the requirements and there will be a minimum number of Equivalence Classes you would add to configure an adequate test.
-And within each Equivalence Class, you would choose the minimum number or Representative Values to perform the test adequately.
+You configure your test based on the requirements and there will be a minimum number of Equivalence Classes you would add to configure an adequate test that meets the requirements.

+Within each Equivalence Class, you would choose the minimum number of Representative Values to perform the test adequately.

-In summary, the more Equivalence Classes and Representative Values you add, the more Test Cases you will end up with.
+You should be aware, though, that the more Equivalence Classes and Representative Values you add, the more Test Cases will be generated, if you choose to ask Vizitest to auto-generate test cases.

-While there is nothing inherently wrong with this, you should bear in mind the following.
+While there is nothing inherently wrong with this, you should be aware of the following.

 - Your test will take longer to run the more test cases you have.
-This might be only a tiny difference, but it's worth knowing for when you have thousands of tests that all need to run.
+This doesn't matter for a smaller number of test cases but could impact speed when there is a large number of test cases.
-- You need to match the Verifications to the auto-generated inputs in the Test Case Table.
+- You need to match the Expected responses to the auto-generated inputs in the Test Case Table.
 If you have a large number, this will take longer.

 ## Prep
 - Find and open the training code C_I40_MultipleMethods you [cloned from GitHub](github-repo.md).